Photon Limited Non-Blind Deblurring Using Algorithm Unrolling: Experiments

+We train the network described in section \ref{sec:Method} using $\ell_1$-loss function.
 We use images from the Flickr2K \cite{Flickr2K} dataset to train the network.
 The dataset contains a total of 2650 images of which we partition using a $80/20$ split for training and validation.
 All images are converted to gray-scale, scaled to a size of $256 \times 256$, and are blurred using motion kernels generated from \cite{motion_blur} and Gaussian blur kernels.
 Due to memory limits of GPU, random patches of size $128 \times 128$ were cropped and used as inputs for the network during training.

 For training, a combination of $60$ motion kernels generated from \cite{motion_blur} and $10$ isotropic gaussian blur kernels with $\sigma$ varying from $\big[0.1, 2.5\big]$ were used.
 All the kernels were pre-generated prior to training and were randomly selected during training.
 Entries of the blur kernel are non-negative and sum to 1.
 Photon Shot noise is synthetically added to the blurred image according to \eqref{eq:forward_model}.
 The photon level $\alpha$ is uniformly sampled from the range $\big[1,60\big]$.